loganblackstad/loganblackstad.github.io/_posts/2018-12-11-creating-a-markdown-post.md

 published: true
 ---

-You can follow this nice YouTube tutorial like I did:
+You can follow this nice YouTube tutorial like I did:<br>
 [How to create a post with Jekyll](https://www.youtube.com/watch?v=E0RbrYSMw3g "How to create a post with Jekyll")